3.3.b Configure NAT/PAT

 !

-Many inside hosts share one outside interface address.
+Many inside hosts share one outside address.
+PAT is the common choice because it conserves public IPv4 addresses.

 ip access-list standard NAT-INSIDE